botanicus/blog/README.md

 Note to self: _In order not to influence Google Analytics, use the dev server IP rather than the production domain._

+Implementation note: GitLab raw has CORS in place, cannot be used.

 ## Available Scripts

 In the project directory, you can run: